 The offer, promise, giving or receiving of any gift or entertainment to or from public officials or commercial associates has the potential to be construed, or used by others to allege, that Australis is trying to obtain or receive favourable business treatment by providing individuals with personal benefits.
-However, the giving or receiving of gifts or hospitality is not always prohibited by Applicable Anti-Bribery Laws or this Policy, provided the gift or hospitality is for a genuine purpose, reasonable and is presented as a common courtesy associated with the ordinary course of business, and not made with any intentions to influence or reward a third party for obtaining or retaining business or an exchange of favours.
+However, the giving or receiving of gifts or hospitality is not always prohibited by applicable anti-bribery laws or this Policy, provided the gift or hospitality is for a genuine purpose, reasonable and is presented as a common courtesy associated with the ordinary course of business, and not made with any intentions to influence or reward a third party for obtaining or retaining business or an exchange of favours.

-Australis has adopted the following general guidelines for determining the appropriateness of gifts and entertainment to or from public officials and commercial associates, however, except as expressly noted below in (f) or (g), all giving or receiving of gifts or entertainment to commercial associates or public officials require the prior approval of the CEO.
+Australis has adopted the following general guidelines for determining the appropriateness of gifts and entertainment to or from public officials and commercial associates, however, except as expressly noted below, all giving or receiving of gifts or entertainment to commercial associates or public officials require the prior approval of the CEO:

-- a) There should be no expectation that a gift or entertainment is given in exchange for any return favour, commitment or advantage. - b) A gift should not be made in cash or cash equivalents and must otherwise comply with the Code of Conduct and applicable laws. - c) A gift or entertainment should be infrequent, reasonable and proportionate in value considering the local custom and law, position of the recipient and circumstances. - d) The timing of gifting or entertainment should be considered objectively in respect of past, pending or future business activities and could not be perceived as a bribe. - e) A gift should be given openly and in the name of a commercial entity, not in someone's personal name. - f) For job group level 3 and below, any gift or entertainment to or from commercial associates which has value more than US\$250 requires the approval of a Senior Manager in advance.
-Gifts or entertainment below that threshold, which otherwise comply with this Policy, do not require such advance approval. - g) For job group level 2 and above, any gift or entertainment to or from commercial associates which has a value more than US\$1,000 requires the approval of the CEO or, in the case of the CEO, the Chair, in advance.
+- a) There is no expectation that the gift or entertainment is given in exchange for any return favour, commitment or advantage. - b) The gift is not made in cash or cash equivalents and otherwise complies with the Code of Conduct and applicable - c) The gift or entertainment is infrequent, reasonable and proportionate in value considering the local custom and law, position of the recipient and circumstances. - d) The timing of the gifting or entertainment has been considered objectively in respect of past, pending or future business activities and could not be perceived as a bribe. - e) The gift is given openly and in the name of a commercial entity, not in someone's personal name. - f) For job group level 3 and below any gift or entertainment to or from commercial associates which has value more than US\$250requires the approval of a Senior Manager in advance.
+Gifts or entertainment below that threshold, which otherwise comply with this Policy, do not require such advance approval. - g) For job group level 2 and above, any gift or entertainment to or from commercial associates which has a value more than US\$1,000requires the approval of the CEO or, in the case of the CEO, the Chair, in advance.
 Gifts or entertainment below that threshold, which otherwise comply with this Policy, do not require such advance approval. - h) Valid entertainment expenses may include meals and events such as theatre, sporting events and other cultural events where there is a legitimate and justifiable business purpose.